List of Sinister Six members: Spider-Man Unlimited

 A Multiverse Sinister Six, consisting of various members of themselves, invade dimensions to harvest the mineral ISO-8.
 They command an army of Sinister Soldiers.
 During updates, various villains appear, either aiding them or just joining in the battles, such as Jack O' Lantern, Hydro-Man, Silver Sable and Demogoblin.
+Superior Spider-Man was invited to the team, but declined.